DLF land grab case

-DLF land grab case is a case related to 50 acre land grab in 2013 in Amipur village of Haryana during the Congress' Bhupinder Singh Hooda government, for which Robert Vadra, Hooda and DLF are being investigated by the CBI (c.
-December 2017).
-Hooda's generosity towards land sharks and builders caused huge losses to farmers and Haryana Government.
-Consequently, there are Central Bureau of Investigation (CBI) inquiries and court cases against him related to shady land deals.
-Those deals include the allotment of a highly subsidised land and change in land use license for his relatives and influential friends connected to Indian National Congress, such Sonia Gandhi's son-in-law Robert Vadra.
-Jitesh Vadra made illegal gains of over INR50 crore from this land deal within few months in 2008.
-CBI has filed an 80,000 page long chargesheet in the court related to this case and Manesar land scam case.
+DLF land grab case is a case related to alleged 50 acre land grab in 2013 in Amipur village of Haryana during the Congress' Bhupinder Singh Hooda government.
+The prime accused in this case are Robert Vadra, Hooda and DLF.

 There are a total of 6 CBI cases and several other vigilance department investigations against Hooda underway.
 Central Bureau of Investigation is investigating several scams, mostly related to illegal land grab, that took place during his rule in Haryana.
 These investigations include the Manesar land scam, Gurugram Rajiv Gandhi Trust land grab scam, Sonepat-Kharkhoda IMT land scam case, Garhi Sampla Uddar Gagan land scam, AJL-National Herald Panchkula land grab case, AJL-National Herald Panchkula land grab scam, Haryana Forestry scam case and Haryana Raxil drug purchase scam.
 He has been already chargesheeted in the Manesar-Gurugram land scam, while other cases are still under investigation (c.
 March 2018).
 Hooda was acquiring land from poor, illiterate farmers at a low rate in the name of "public interest" only to later license this to builders after granting out-of-turn favors that helped the land value increase exponentially.
 During his 10-year rule as Chief Minister, Hooda, licensed a massive 24,825 acres of land compared to just 8,550.32 acres by successive Chief Ministers in the 23 years preceding Hooda rule.